ChikazeMori/FacialEmotionRecognition/README.md

 ### Jupyter Notebooks

-All jupyter notebooks are available as ipynb and designed to be run on Google Colab.
+All jupyter notebooks are available as ipynb and designed to be run on **Google Colab**.

 * test_functions: Test EmotionRecognition and EmotionRecognitionVideo functions and displaying the results